t0mmyt/seisglitch/Docs/source/installation.rst

 Good news, everything is installed and ready to use!
 Remember to activate the ``seisglitch`` environment each time you want to use it.
+The package should be available from all paths.

 |